ellis-matthew4/XDL/README.md

 # Upcoming features:

-  1. An optional compiler flag to encrypt exported files
-  2. An optional interpreter variable to decrypt imported files
-  3. Switching the display to use RichTextLabels and BBCode support
+  1. Switching the display to use RichTextLabels and BBCode support
+  2. YouTube tutorials and an in-depth User's Manual
+  3. Save States
+  4. History/logging of dialogue statements

 # HOW IT WORKS (Video soon(TM)):